Rename Endpoint

 Example(s)

-In the publication management example, an application of the refactoring might go from:
+In a publication management example, an application of the refactoring might change the following interface (notation: CML):

 Aggregate APIEndpoint {